Stryzhh/Discord-MyMessageManager/README.md

 # MyMessageManager
 If you find any issues please post them, also star this repo if you like the application.

+## Overview
+Manage your discord account by deleting old, unwanted messages in a guild, channel or DM - faster than any other version.

 ## Features

 The features of this program: